InovaFiscaliza/RF.Fusion/src/appCataloga/README.md

 - `BPDATA` stores operational state
 - `RFDATA` stores analytical state
+- `RFFUSION_SUMMARY` stores public read models consumed by dashboards and external tools

 `appCataloga` touches both, but for different reasons.
+It also now owns the canonical refresh path for `RFFUSION_SUMMARY` through a Python outbox worker instead of a heavy MariaDB event.

 ## Main Entry Points